jldec/cloudflare-pages-test/markdown/using-gitpod-to-create-a-pr.md

 Finally, I pushed a commit with my changes on the new branch to GitHub, and proceeded to create my PR as usual.
 No localhost interaction other than running my browser was required.

-> This blogpost was written from a Gitpod workspace, and I recently joined the awesome team at Gitpod myself.
+> This blogpost was written from a Gitpod workspace.
 > 🚀

 _To leave a comment